thedynamiclinker/ld/Mission.md

 When it happens, it's either a lucky accident, or because you specifically took the initiative yourself.
 The businesses themselves aren't designed to make it easier.

-In every single coffee shop or restaurant, you'll see the same social structure.
+In every coffee shop or restaurant, you'll see the same social structure.

 Little groups of people who already knew each other when they came in.